-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date imust be assessed by a vocationally sing workplace evidence from the lea Understand the purpose of induction for health and social care or children and young people's settings.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date must be assessed by a vocationally must be assessed by a vocationally must be least the least subject to make the least subject subject to make the least subject su Understand the purpose of induction for health and social care or children and young people's settings.
 1.1.
 Explain why induction is important for practitioners , individuals and organisations. people's settings.
 1.2.
 Identify information and support materials that are available to promote effective induction.
 1.3.
 Explain the link between induction processes, qualifications and progression routes in the sector.
 1.4.
 Analyse the role of the induction process in supporting others to understand the values, principles and agreed ways of working within a work setting.
 1.5.
 Analyse the role of induction in safeguarding individuals and others within a work setting.